boldtonic/prati/README.md

 ## Not financial advice

-Prati is decision-support software for traders, not financial advice.
+Prati is information-support software for traders, not financial advice.
 It can analyze setups, explain long/short arguments, identify invalidation points, and monitor pinned tickers, but you make the final trading decision.

 ---